Kyle B. Kallander, Commissioner

 • Had a Big South-record 13 student-athletes achieve Academic All-America status in 2003-04 and 2013-14;

-• Had an individual reach the round of 32 in the NCAA Men's Singles Championship (Radford's Martin Sayer);
+• Had an individual reach the round of 32 in the NCAA Men’s Singles Championship;

 • Has started football and reached the FCS playoffs in five years and eventually gaining an automatic bid to the football postseason;

-• Had two teams reach the FCS playoffs in same year for the first time in 2012, with both teams advancing to the second round;
+• Had two teams reach the FCS playoffs in same year twice, and advancing in the playoffs four consecutive years;

-• Had its first-ever national finalist for NCAA Woman of the Year (Winthrop's Janiva Willis);
+• Had its first-ever national finalist for NCAA Woman of the Year;

-• Had members defeat the No. 1-ranked football and baseball team in the nation (Coastal Carolina football vs. James Madison, Winthrop and Coastal Carolina baseball vs. North Carolina, and VMI baseball vs. Virginia);
+• Had members defeat the No. 1-ranked football and baseball team in the nation;

-• Had its first-ever NCAA Men's Basketball Tournament first round win (Winthrop);
+• Had its first-ever NCAA Men’s Basketball Tournament first round win;

-• Had its first-ever berth in the NCAA Baseball Super Regionals (Coastal Carolina);
+• Had its first-ever berth in the NCAA Baseball Super Regionals;

-• Has placed two teams in the NCAA Baseball Regionals seven times;
+• Has placed two teams in the NCAA Baseball Regionals eight times;

-• Has had a baseball team earn a No. 1 seed and host an NCAA Regional and Super Regional (Coastal Carolina);
+• Has had a baseball team earn a No. 1 seed and host an NCAA Regional and Super Regional;

 • Had its highest-ever team finish in an NCAA event (Coastal Carolina men’s golf, fifth in 2007);